vasconeves/machine_learning/observational studies and experiments.md

 * We can look at the empirical distribution of the observations.
 The number of hours slept by an adult is known to be centered around 8 hours, and outliers are rare, so this favours the Gaussian distribution model.

-In this case, it is prefereble to choose the Gaussian distribution as it closely matches the empirical distribution of the sleeping population.
-We can further argue that the number of hours slept is a cumulative effect of a large number of biological and lifestile variables.
+In this case, it is preferable to choose the Gaussian distribution as it closely matches the empirical distribution of the sleeping population.
+We can further argue that the number of hours slept is a cumulative effect of a large number of biological and lifestyle variables.
 As most of these variables are unrelated to each other, the cumulative effect can be approximated by a normal distribution.

 ## The central limit theorem (CLT) and the z-test statistic